Bhutan- The Kingdom of Peppers

 Bhutan is a country with the highest per-capita consumption of chilli.

-Kind of Chilies in Bhutan
+Types of Chillies in Bhutan

-Most spicy chili in Bhutan
+Most spicy chilli in Bhutan

 Dalle Khursani known as the fireball is one of the hottest chillies in the world.
 1-2 of these blazing red balls are enough to set your mouth on fire.
 Living up to its name and fame, the chilli is super-hot and is not for the faint-hearted.
 When fully ripen, this bright red-round-cherry-sized ball spices up all the taste buds it comes into contact with.
 If you are looking for some fireworks in your mouth, then Dalle Khursani is your go-to chilli.